Frequently Asked Questions

 When a student "drops" a course, the course is not recorded in their academic records and it is if they were never enrolled in the class.
 For a full semester course, a drop can only occur in the first five days of of the semester.
 For drop deadlines for a half semester course, see Records and Registraton's Dates and Deadlines.

 When a student "withdraws" from a course, the class is recorded in their academic records with a "W" rather than a letter grade.
 For full semester courses, students enrolled in a course after a the fifth day can withdraw from a course provided it is done by the deadline established by the Records and Registration Office.

 First talk to the your course instructor.
 While you may have performed poorly on an exam, your instructor won't necessarily know that you're struggling unless you speak up.
 All UWL faculty are required to hold office hours (commonly listed in the course syllabus), so use this time to talk about your progress in the class.
 Sometimes things are not a bad as they seem to you.
 Other times, things may be much worse than you realize.
 Your instructor can provide you with a clearer picture of your situation and options for additional assistance such as tutoring or study tips.
 In any event, communication with your instructors is essential to your success as a student.
 So don't delay!

-If you feel that studying, time management are affecting you academic performance.
+If you feel that your study skills are affecting your academic performance.
 Please consider working with the Counseling and Testing Center.
-Their office has an Academic Skills Specialist that may be able to provide you with tips for issues such as study skills, time management, test anxiety, note taking, etc. Their office also has self help materials for these topics as well as Academic Skills Groups that meet during the semester (Fall 2016).
-Other resources would be self help materials from Student Academic Success Services (University of Minnesota) or Academic Success Center (Iowa State University)
+Their office has an Academic Skills Specialist that may be able to provide you with tips for issues such as study skills, time management, test anxiety, note taking, etc. Their office also has Academic Skills- Self Help materials available, as well as Academic Skills Groups that meet during the semester.
+Other resources would be self help materials from Student Academic Success Services (University of Minnesota), Academic Success Center (Iowa State University), Study Guides & Strategies.